 In addition to the details outlined in the Admission Requirements section above, prospective students must provide a letter of employment; proof of minimum one-year full-time employment, up to and including the time before classes begin.
 The letter of employment must be verified from the human resources department of the police services or governmental agency from which the officer, special constable, non-uniformed officer, or civilian has been employed.

 Does a police officer need a police bachelor’s degree if they’re already in the police service?

-As police organizations evolve, there has been a greater emphasis put on lifelong learning and obtaining post-secondary education.
+Not necessarily, though as police organizations evolve there has been a greater emphasis put on lifelong learning and obtaining post-secondary education.
 A degree in policing can give you an edge in your career and help you stand out from your peers, as well as providing opportunities for promotions and increased earning potential.

 Do you need a degree to become a police officer?